logseq/docs/db-version-changes.md

 * Using terms from the [previous tasks](https://docs.logseq.com/#/page/tasks), a task marker, priority and deadline are respectively now `Status`, `Priority` and `Deadline` properties on a task.
 * [Scheduled](https://docs.logseq.com/#/page/tasks/block/deadline%20and%20scheduled) has been deprecated.
-* Recurring tasks aren't ported and are a TODO.
 * Logbook timestamps have been deprecated.
 * Tasks are no longer created by typing keywords like `TODO` but instead with commands like '/todo'.
 * Read more about the [new tasks](./db-version.md#tasks).